 [Briefly describe your involvement in the sport]

-I am concerned that about the negative impact on females in our sport from transgender inclusion.
+I am concerned about the negative impact on females in our sport from transgender inclusion.
 This is off-putting, unfair, and potentially harmful, for women and girls, and it leads to female exclusion.
+There is extensive evidence of this in the report from Fair Play For Women, linked here.

 This may seem like a matter of just a few trans-identifying people, but just one trans-identifying male has an impact on many females, who may be deterred for reasons of privacy or because it is just not fun or not fair any more.

 The Sports Council Equality Group conducted a comprehensive review of this issue, published in September 2021 on their website equalityinsport.org along with new guidance.
 They concluded that it is not possible to maintain fairness and safety in sport for females if trans-identifying males are also allowed into female categories.
 The framework is there to protect female sport and the Equality Act allows it.
-Please can you tell me how the board is responding to the new guidance?
+The largest sports by participation levels – athletics, swimming, cycling – have all responded by protecting the female category.
+Please can you tell me how the board is responding to this guidance?